Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 This removes all marker entities, scoreboards, and just about everything that DaBsu uses except storage files.
 After the data pack is hibernated, remove DaBsu from the datapacks folder so players cannot access it.

 You can always resume DaBsu by putting it back into datapacks, `reload`, and run `function dabsu:resume`.
 All registered spawners will remain registered, provided that you did not remove DaBsu's storage file.

+## Multiplayer

+Multiple players may use DaBsu's quick edit at the same time without interfering each other (as long as they are not trying to edit the same spawner).
+For batch edit, the selection is shared among all players so there can only be one selection at a time, used by all players.

 ## Misc Functions